hasanuzzamanbe/scan-attendee/README.md

 `username`
 `social`
 `t_shirt_size`
-`checkin`
+`has_giftbox`
-`breakfast`,
+`has_tshirt`,
-`lunch`,
+`has_swag`,
 `update_by` (integer)

 [![Check Video Shorts](https://img.youtube.com/vi/BQ5uNkJKZAE/0.jpg)](https://www.youtube.com/watch?v=BQ5uNkJKZAE)

 https://youtube.com/shorts/BQ5uNkJKZAE

 Go to dashboard, scan QR or Input attendee_id manually.
-This will search attendee and you can manage check-in, breakfast, lunch or add new note about attendee.
+This will search attendee and you can manage check-in, has_tshirt, has_swag or add new note about attendee.

 If you have multiple volunteer to do that it will store volunteer user Id and show on the bottom who updated last.